dlike230/Penn-Labs-Frontend_Application/README.md

 ### Prerequisites

 A modern web browser such as Google Chrome or Mozilla Firefox is required to run this project.
-I did not have enough time to fully optimize for browsers other than chrome, so some animations or visual aspects of the page may not look as good in other browsers, i.e., due to prefixing of CSS3.
+I did not have enough time to fully optimize for browsers other than Chrome, so some animations or visual aspects of the page may not look as good in other browsers, i.e., due to prefixing of CSS3.

 ## Using the Site